microsoft/electionguard-rust/doc/specs/ElectionGuard_2.0_Serialization_Specification.md

 Labels MUST NOT:

-* Include line break or tab characters.
+* Use `U+00A0 NO-BREAK SPACE` or `U+202F NARROW NO-BREAK SPACE` characters.
-* Include any leading or trailing whitespace characters.
+* Contain any leading or trailing whitespace characters.
-* Contain contiguous sequences of multiple whitespace characters other than a single `0x20`.
+* Contain contiguous sequences of multiple whitespace characters.

+Labels text MAY:

-* Contain leading or trailing whitespace characters.
+* Contain line break characters.

 Writers MUST NOT emit serialized data that does not meet "MUST level" requirements.